Darioc18/memory-game/README.md

   5. Change the current working directory to the location where you want the cloned directory.
   6. Type git clone, and then paste the URL you copied earlier.
   7. Press Enter.
 Your local clone will be created.

+## Credits

+### Content

+- The social media icons were taken from [Font Awesome](https://fontawesome.com/)
+- Memory card game inspiration and tutorial from [YouTube](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=171s)
+- To make the timer start when clicking on the first card, I looked for suggestions on [Stack Overflow](https://stackoverflow.com/questions/65954053/why-is-my-memory-game-not-working-i-cant-flip-the-cards-or-make-the-game-start)
+- Correct implementation of the Fisher-Yates Shuffle algorithm was taken from this video [YouTube](https://youtu.be/3uuQ3g92oPQ)
+- I checked the correct use of `setTimeout()` from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout)

+### Media

+- All the card images were sourced from free downloads at [freebbble icon set](http://freebbble.com/harry-potter-icon-set/)
+- The background was taken from free download at [WallpaperAccess](https://wallpaperaccess.com/always-harry-potter) and adapted to the game screen sizes by using Photoshop

+## Aknowledgments

+I would like to express my gratitude to my Code Institute mentor, Aleksei Konovalov and my cohort facilitator at Code Institute Alan Bushell for their guidance and clear advice to build this project.